The Singleton

 His dashboard flatlined.

 Mid-step.
-Every biometric channel in his pipeline — the phone, the watch, the auxiliary earpiece — dropped.
-His anomaly-monitoring daemon crashed gracefully and its heartbeat indicator went from green to gray.
-His phone still worked; local apps were cached.
+Every biometric channel in his pipeline — the phone, the watch, the auxiliary earpiece — dropped at once.
+His anomaly-monitoring daemon crashed gracefully, its heartbeat indicator going from green to gray.
+The phone still worked; local apps were cached.
 But the world's telemetry link to him, and his to the world, stopped.

 He had not felt this in his adult life.
 Signal-silence.
 He had not known he had been carrying the noise until it stopped.